RAM-16/socDistCheck/README.md

 # socDistCheck--YOLOv5

-### Categorizing individuals as high or low risk based on their proximity to others :mask:
+### Categorizing individuals as high or low risk based on their proximity to others.

 ## Requirements